|

 have to

 monthly payment/anniversary date.
-In turn this means that
+In turn, this means that

 your

-phone service is never disrupted.
+disrupted.
 Picking up your phone the

 day